-Have you ever been in the position where you buy a roll of phyllo pastry, and after use half of it sits in the fridge for a week?
-At which point the sheets start to stick together (hate that!) and the edges dry out and go hard?
+Have you ever been in the position where you buy a roll of phyllo pastry, and after using half of it, it sits in the fridge for a week?
+At which point the sheets start to stick together (hate that!) and the edges dry out and go hard.

 This kind of sequence of events is something which deeply bothers me.

 Something else which can be deeply troubling is a total absence of snacks in the house.

 Thankfully, I have come up with a brilliant solution to solve both of these problems.